FareHarbor/fareharbor-docs/external-api/data-types.md

 * `is_subscribed_for_sms_updates`: `boolean`

   Whether or not the contact would like the booking company to send them SMS updates about this booking.
+Note that the value of this field does not reflect whether or not the user has sent a STOP request.

 Example: